sap-tutorials/Tutorials/tutorials/spring-boot-getting-started/spring-boot-getting-started.md

     ```
      > Note: You can trigger the `build` to create a `WAR` file that includes the `spring-boot-starter-logging` dependencies as needed for Cloud Foundry by running the following command: `mvn -P cf build package`.

-     > Note: The complete `pom.xml` used in this how-to document can be obtained   as a reference from the [respective Github repository](https://github.com/SAP/cloud-spring-boot-sample/commit/e03faffb2e2b6fbea039ce5341dc90efa45b9755).
+     > Note: The complete `pom.xml` used in this how-to document can be obtained   as a reference from the [respective GitHub repository](https://github.com/SAP/cloud-spring-boot-sample/commit/e03faffb2e2b6fbea039ce5341dc90efa45b9755).

 4. Create a main `Application` class as needed to bootstrap a Spring Boot web application: